sofiarivas/gh-kanban-app/README.md

-# Getting Started with Create React App
+# Repository Kanban

+Get a quick overview of the active branches on a GitHub repository.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts